lkodinsson/MARS/Basic/PHB.md

 ### Damage Reduction (DR)

 Damage reduction represents the effectiveness of defensive equipment to reduce the force of incoming successful hits.
+Any damage you take is reduced by your total damage reduction.

 ### Deflection (DEF)